o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 1. In the Entity Outliner, expand a prefab instance by clicking the arrow to the left of the instance name.
 1. Select an entity under the instance and edit one of its properties in the Entity Inspector.
 1. Notice that a blue circle appears on the entity's icon in the Entity Outliner.
-This indicates that the entity has an edit override.
+This indicates that an edit override is applied to the entity.

 In the below image, the Body entity in the first Car prefab instance has an override to change the default color of the car from red to blue: